CaveMobster/firebot-setups/Credits/README.md

 - Subs & resubs
 - Gift subs (only the names of the gifters will be displayed)
 - Bits
-- Tips (both Streamlabs and StreamElements)
 - Hosts & raids

 ## How to download
-Right click on [this link](https://github.com/CaveMobster/firebot-setups/blob/master/Credits/Credits.zip?raw=true) and choose "Save Link As...".
+Right click on [this link](https://github.com/CaveMobster/firebot-setups/blob/master/Credits/credits.firebotsetup?raw=true) and choose "Save Link As...".

 ## Setup walkthrough
 This setup is a bit more complex than others in this repository, because it's includes modifications in OBS.
 **Note:** I made this walkthrough using OBS.
-I can imagine SLOBS is pretty similar, but if you're struggling to make it work, feel free to DM me (Cave).
+I can imagine SLOBS is pretty similar, but if you're struggling to make it work, feel free to ask in the #setups channel in the CrowbarTools Discord.

 ### Import the setup in Firebot
 In Firebot: